FAQ’s

 The AuditEngine auditing system is simple in concept.
 We read the votes from each ballot image and create an independent tabulation.
 Our system provides complete transparency, so you can take any ballot and follow it through the system.

-The system will find "disagreements", where Audit Engine interpreted the marks on the ballot differently from the original voting system.
+The system will find “disagreements”, where AuditEngine interpreted the marks on the ballot differently from the original voting system.
 We will be able to manually inspect those ballot images with disagreements and confirm how those ballots should be interpreted, and if the jurisdiction supports it, dig into the original paper ballots and find those exact ballots.

-Our case studies show that when AuditEngine disagrees with the voting system regarding how the marks should be interpreted, AuditEngine correctly interprets the marks about 93% of the time, in those remaining instances, it is generally the case that neither system can correctly interpret them.
+Our case studies show that when AuditEngine disagrees with the voting system regarding how the marks should be interpreted, AuditEngine correctly interprets the marks about 93% of the time.
+In those remaining instances, it is generally the case that neither system can correctly interpret them.
 If the voting system was programmed right, the disagreements are fewer than 0.25%, a quarter of one percent, depending on whether the voting system results were heavily manually adjudicated.

 How do we know the ballot images have not been altered?

-The proper ballot images from the election department, as exported by the "election management system" or EMS must be uploaded to the secure cloud data center used by AuditEngine.
+The proper ballot images from the election department, as exported by the “election management system” or EMS must be uploaded to the secure cloud data center used by AuditEngine.
 After being uploaded, the hash values are easily read in the listing of each file without any further processing.
 These hash values can be compared with the values produced with similar calculations by election officials to confirm that the image files are the same.
 The use of these secure hashes is commonplace and a well-respected methodology.
+For additional detail, click here.

 Does AuditEngine ever fail to process ballot images?

 Yes.
 We find that some (very few) ballot images are distorted and poorly created by the voting system.
 This is particularly true with some older ES&S equipment.
 In such a case, the ballot image would be tagged by AuditEngine for manual review using our AdjudiTally App to determine how the voter voted.
-However the number of ballots that are this badly distorted is usually quite small.
+However, the number of ballots that are this badly distorted is usually quite small.
 If there are many of these distorted ballots, then we can flag those particular voting system scanners for retirement or maintenance.

 How much time do you need in advance of the election to set up AuditEngine?

 For audits conducted by the public using publicly available information, AuditEngine is typically deployed after the election when the results and ballot images have been finalized, or at least semi-final results have been published.
-In this case, then we don't set up before the election at all.
+In this case, we don’t set up before the election at all.
 Experience with the details and nuances of a given area from prior audits is helpful, as are the specific methods used in any given jurisdiction by prior audits.
 This is called the Public Oversight Workflow.

 Using our “Cooperative Workflow”, we can expedite our results by doing more work before the election.
 Specifically, we need to get the Ballot Style Masters in advance so that the mapping process can be completed prior to the election and AuditEngine will be able to quickly process the ballot images within the tight time constraints after the election.